 What defines a marquise cut diamond?

-A marquise cut diamond is characterized by an elongated shape with pointed ends and curved sides.
-The design typically contains around 58 facets and is classified as a fancy diamond cut.
+A marquise cut diamond is an elongated diamond with pointed ends and curved sides.
+It typically contains around 58 facets and is classified as a fancy cut.

-The elongated surface spreads the diamond’s weight across a longer area.
-This creates the visual impression of a larger stone compared with many round or square shapes of similar carat weight.
+The elongated surface spreads weight across a longer area.
+This creates the impression of a larger diamond compared to round or square shapes of similar carat weight.

-The bow-tie effect is a dark shadow pattern that sometimes appears across the center of elongated diamonds.
-It occurs due to how light reflects inside the stone.
-Proper cutting techniques can reduce its visibility.
+The bow-tie effect is a dark shadow across the center of elongated diamonds.
+It occurs due to internal light reflection patterns and can be minimized with proper cutting.

 How are marquise diamonds graded?

-Gemological laboratories evaluate marquise diamonds using standard diamond grading factors: cut, clarity, color, and carat weight.
-Additional attention is given to symmetry and the alignment of the pointed tips.
+They are graded using the standard criteria: cut, clarity, color, and carat weight.
+Additional attention is given to symmetry and tip alignment.

 Conclusion

-Understanding marquise cut diamonds involves more than recognizing their appearance.
-It includes studying the factors that influence diamond grading, such as symmetry, clarity, and light performance.
-Advances in technology, including AI-based grading systems and digital supply chain tracking, continue to shape the diamond industry.
+Understanding these diamonds involves more than recognizing their appearance.
+It includes analyzing grading factors such as symmetry, clarity, and light performance.
+Technological advancements like AI grading and blockchain tracking continue to shape the industry.